-Anne de Kerckhove, self-confessed start-up addict and CEO of Freespee highlights the importance of investing in innovation and diverse talent in the technology industry.
+Anne de Kerckhove, self-confessed start-up addict and CEO of cloud communication platform, Freespee highlights the importance of investing in innovation and diverse talent.

 Whenever Anne de Kerckhove sees someone who needs mentoring or help starting up a business, she remembers the director of her school in Canada who changed the course of her life.